Maggie & Rose – a brilliant family members’ club started in London in 2007 – is finally coming to Singapore, mamas!

 We have a feeling former London and Hong Kong mamas are doing a little happy dance right now – there’s actually been a worldwide movement to open up more clubs with the popular hashtag #everywhereneedsamaggieandrose !

-Geared toward families with younger children (generally babies up through 9 or 10), Maggie & Rose clubs provide beautiful, creative spaces for children including a nursery programme along with all sorts of unique camps and classes for littlies (classes start at 6 months for babies, while camps are for school-aged children from about 4 to 7).
+Geared toward families with younger children (generally babies up through 9 or 10), Maggie & Rose clubs provide beautiful, creative spaces for children including a Play and Learn drop-off programme along with all sorts of unique camps and classes for littlies (classes start at 6 months for babies, while camps are for school-aged children from about 4 to 7).
 Meanwhile, parents have a cool and stylish place to kick back with delicious food and coffee, all in the lush surrounds of Dempsey.
 They’ve partnered up with the fashionistas at kids21 so you just know it’ll be fabulous.

 Maggie & Rose will be open seven days a week, with their delicious, signature “family menu” (no separate kids’ menu here, thank you very much!) available for breakfast, lunch and dinner.
 We hear Sundays are very popular with families…wonder why?